 The answer to this dilemma requires you to factor in various inputs.
 Remember, even if you are in a hurry to move into the new property, the decision should be taken after weighing all options.
 Cost-wise, an under-development property may seem appealing, with a deluge of offers drowning out logic.
 But despite RERA, you still run the risk of a delay in completion and possession, especially due to the debilitating effect of the pandemic and the recession.
 If you plan to settle down in the city, are not in a hurry to take possession, and want to stagger your home purchase expenses, an under-development property may be suitable.
 On the other hand, if you do not want to take chances, or if you want to quickly settle into your new home, the best option is to buy a home that is ready to occupy.

-3. Does it make sense to wait for prices to drop?
+3. Does it make sense to wait for property prices to fall?

-Buyers often wait for prices to drop, and a dip in prices by even 1% can be significant, considering the value of residential real estate.
+Buyers often wait for property prices to drop, and a dip in prices by even 1% can result in significant savings, considering the value of residential real estate.
 The lure of a dip in costs can sometimes be unrealistic over the long term.
 Real estate prices are driven by a set of factors, unlike pricing decisions of other products/services.
 The value of a location is unlikely to change or reduce significantly.
 Similarly, price drops are possible only if developers are ready to slash prices when balance sheets are stressed out.
-Projects in prime locations from well-known developers are unlikely to undergo steady price corrections.
+Residential projects in prime locations from well-known developers are unlikely to undergo steady price corrections.
 Industry experts opine that whatever correction is possible has already been squeezed out within the last decade, and it is highly unlikely to see further reductions.
 It is, therefore, a better option to decide before the price contraction bucks, resulting in a gradual increase as demand increases in the future.

 4. What is a ‘safe’ budget?
 Should I tighten my purse strings?

 Regardless of the pre-or post-pandemic situation, a simple rule needs to be deployed when making your purchase decision.
 The percentage of equated monthly instalments (EMIs) towards loans, property, etc., should never exceed 35% of your income.
-Uncertainty can loom large if your finances are stretched, so it is essential to take a prudent decision and cap your total EMIs at 35% of your income.
+Uncertainty can loom large if your finances are stretched, so it is essential to take a prudent decision and cap your total housing loan EMI at 35% of your income.
 This must include any loan you may avail of to meet the down payment.
-While it is not a good idea to take a loan for the down payment, it could sometimes be the only option.
-Even in such cases, the total repayment should not exceed 35% of your income.
+While it is not a good idea to take a loan for the down payment of a home, it could sometimes be the only option.
+Even in such cases, the total repayment on home loan EMI should not exceed 35% of your income.

 5. Will investments be a better option than property during this period of uncertainty?